airbnb/javascript/react_redux/README.md

     <Foo className="stuff" />
     ```

-  - If your component has multi-line properties, close its tag on a new line. eslint: [`react/jsx-closing-bracket-location`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-closing-bracket-location.md)
+  - If your component has multi-line properties, close its tag on a new line.

     ```jsx
     // bad